pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/03_Configuration.md

   already defined.
 * Define an environment variable named after the constant.
 When defining a constant, Pimcore will look if an env variable with the same name is defined and use that instead of the default value.
-* Define an environment variable in a `/.env` file which will be automatically loaded through the [DotEnv](https://symfony.com/doc/3.4/components/dotenv.html) component if it exists.
+* Define an environment variable in a `/.env` file which will be automatically loaded through the [Symfony DotEnv](https://github.com/symfony/dotenv) component if it exists.
 Environment variables defined here will have the same effect as "real" environment variables.